 In addition to manufactured fake glass, other methods are used to alter sea glass from its original form.
-Some are allowed by NASGA as part of our commercial memberships and some are not.
+Some are allowed by NASGA as part of our Professional memberships and some are not.
 For example, the drilling of sea glass in order to create a jewelry piece is not restricted, because this method is used by the artist in order to create the piece of jewelry and it is also clear to the consumer that a hole has been drilled, so no effort to cover up the alteration has been made.
 Similarly, some artists paint on top of the surface of sea glass in an artistic manner.
 For example, artistic renderings of sea life are depicted on the top of a piece of white sea glass.
 This is also allowed since the alteration of the sea glass is clear to the consumer purchasing the art piece.

 A newer method of altering sea glass called “colorization” has entered the industry in which sea glass is permanently altered using a chemical process from the backside of a piece of white sea glass (see photo on the left), which is then placed into a bezel setting and sold as genuine sea glass.
 Also “staining” (see two photos on the right) sea glass is taking place where the color of white sea glass is changed in a dyeing process.
-It is the opinion of NASGA that since the color is being presented to the consumer as an “illusion” this violates our guideline that commercial members should “leave sea glass in its natural state and not create imitation sea glass”and that “sea glass will not be altered by …any other means so as to artificially replicate genuine sea glass.”
+It is the opinion of NASGA that since the color is being presented to the consumer as an “illusion” this violates our guideline that Professional members should “leave sea glass in its natural state and not create imitation sea glass”and that “sea glass will not be altered by …any other means so as to artificially replicate genuine sea glass.”
 These artificially created colors have the potential to confuse consumers both at sea glass shows and online since in a bezel setting or (with staining) even loose, individuals cannot tell the difference between genuine and artificial colors, especially when natural sea glass colors are being replicated.

 It is the opinion of NASGA that sale of colorized sea glass undermines sale of genuine rare and common sea glass colors by artisans and sea glass hunters who obtain these colors in natural bodies of water and that this glass should not be labeled “genuine” since it has been permanently, irreversibly altered and therefore does not represent genuine colors found in glassmaking history.